Private School Fund

 All monies within the Private School Fund are kept in a separate bank account and are the responsibility of the school Governing Body, with operational responsibility passed to the Headteacher.
 As with public funds, the Private School Fund is subject to financial controls, and schools have a duty to make sure that accurate financial records are kept, and that the fund is audited annually by an independent auditor.

-The Private School Fund was last audited on 13th September 2015, in accordance with the Derbyshire County Council Scheme for Financing Schools.
+The Private School Fund is audited annually by an external party in accordance with the Derbyshire County Council Scheme for Financing Schools.
 As contributors towards the Private School Fund, parents are entitled to view the audited private fund account.
 Anyone wishing to do so should contact the school office.

 What the school fund is used for

 The Private School Fund is used to provide extra resources, activities and equipment for the children, that we would otherwise not be able to buy.
-From September 2015, the fund has been used to buy:
+It plays a vital part in financing the enrichment activities offered by the school.
+Some examples are: